Populus trichocarpa: Uses

+Traditional

+The tree was and is significant for many Native American tribes of the Western United States.
+Some Native Americans consumed cottonwood inner bark and sap, feeding their horses the inner bark and foliage.
 The wood, roots and bark have been used for firewood, canoe making, rope, fish traps, baskets and structures.
 The gum-like sap was used as a glue or as waterproofing.
-Native Americans consumed cottonwood inner bark and sap, feeding their horses the inner bark and foliage.
+The Quinault used it for post wood.
+The Cowlitz made the base (hearth board) of their fire-making tool, a bow drill, with its wood.
+The Squaxin cut young branches for building sweat lodges.

+Medicinal

+The tree had medicinal value as well.
+The Squaxin used the bark for sore throats and for the treatment of tuberculosis, as well as water and the bruised leaves as an antiseptic mixture.
+The Klallam used the buds for an eye treatment.
+For the Quinault, they extracted gum from the burls and applied it to cuts on the skin.

+Modern

 Commercial extracts are produced from the fragrant buds for use as a perfume in cosmetics.

+The shredded and heat treated wood is sold a pet snake bedding material, with its softness, water absorbency, and low maintenance described as its primary properties.

 Lumber

 P. trichocarpa wood is light-weight and although not particularly strong, is strong for its weight.
 The wood material has short, fine cellulose fibres that are used in pulp for high-quality book and magazine paper.
 The wood is also excellent for production of plywood.
 Living trees are used as windbreaks.

 This species grows very quickly; trees in plantations in Great Britain have reached 18 m tall in 11 years, and 34 m tall in 28 years.
 It can reach suitable size for pulp production in 10–15 years and about 25 years for timber production.